imkarthikb/react-native-smartconfig/README.md

 Smartconfig.start({
   type: 'esptouch', //or airkiss, now doesn't not effect
-  ssid: 'wifi-network-ssid',
+  ssid: 'wifi-network-ssid-base64',
-  bssid: 'filter-device', //"" if not need to filter (don't use null)
+  bssid: 'wifi-network-bssid-base64', //"" if not need to filter (don't use null)
-  password: 'wifi-password',
+  password: 'wifi-password-base64',
-  key: "012345679ABCDEF" //AES encryption key }).then(function(results){
+  taskCount: 1
+}).then(function(results){
   //Array of device success do smartconfig console.log(results);